-- 1. Signatory organisations will ensure that an appropriate focus is given to understanding and addressing gender issues in their aid and development programme design, implementation, monitoring and evaluation cycles. - 2.
-Signatory organisations will also work to assist partners to become aware and supportive of signatory organisation's commitment to deal with gender issues in their aid and development activity.
+- 1. Signatory organisations will ensure that an appropriate focus is given to a contextual analysis and understanding of the power dynamics of gender, and that gender issues are addressed in their aid and development programme design, implementation, monitoring and evaluation cycles. - 2.
+Signatory organisations will also work to assist partners to become aware and supportive of signatory organisation's commitment to deal with gender issues in their aid and development activity. - 3.
+Signatory organisations will articulate in their communications how their focus on gender issues aligns with and supports SDG 5: Gender Equality.